justinhunt/slate/source/index.html.md

 --------- | ---------
 type | 'awaitingprocessing'
 id | The id of the recorder that the event originated from.
-This is the id you set when creating the recorder. finalurl | The url of the recorded file s3filename | This is the filename of the file in S3 storage. s3root | This is the directory in which the file is stored in S3 storage.
-Combine with s3filename to make the full URL. updatecontrol | This is the DOM id of the updatecontrol element that the recorder was initialised with.
+This is the id you set when creating the recorder. mediaurl | The eventual url of the recorded file.
+It is not necessary to make the user wait for it to become available if they do not need to confirm it. mediafilename | This is the eventual filename of the recorded file in S3 storage. transcripturl | The eventual url of the recorded file's transcript as produced by Amazon transcribe.
+Only available if transcribe attribute is set.
+Becomes available several minutes after recording. transcriptfilename | This is the filename of the transcript file in S3 storage. s3root | This is the directory in which the mediafile and transcript files are stored in S3 storage.
+Combine with the filenames to make the full URL. updatecontrol | This is the DOM id of the updatecontrol element that the recorder was initialised with.

 ### filesubmitted